sf-wdi-34/angular-services/readme.md

   }
   ```

-**Note**: You might also see an alternative "factory" syntax for creating services.
-This syntax just sets up a "factory" function to create a service instance.
+**Note**: A "service" is just one type of Angular "provider."
+You might also see a related "factory" syntax that sets up a "factory" function to create a service instance.
+These two syntax options have very similar behavior in most cases.
+See Angular's [provider documentation](https://docs.angularjs.org/guide/providers) for more information.

 <details><summary>click for factory syntax example</summary>
 ```js